NewAlexandria/leadership_readme/wiki-best-practices.md

 Free free (anytime / future) to make direct additions to the page.
 I know there can be a tendency to think that someone else is the author or maintainer of a doc – and it feels polite to not change someone else’s work.
 What scales best, though, is when we all edit docs directly, and develop house-rules in the few occasions that an issue occurs.

 * Edit when you feel pretty sure that the information is correct for the context.
-* Comment when sometbing requires buy-in.
+* Comment when something requires buy-in.
 When discussion or debate confirms that everyone agrees with something that could impact them.
 This goes for leads and non-leads.

+## Replace many of your emails

+* If the conversation is about something that perhaps should go into wiki when you are done talking about it, consider starting it on a wiki page.

 ### Follow the main pages for your teams